Academic Program Review - UTDPP1013

 This university committee maintains general oversight of the review process to assure its efficacy and uniformity.
 During each program review, one member of the Program Review Committee, designated the Program Review Committee Monitor, participates directly in the process.
 The entire Program Review Committee evaluates the operation of the review process on a continuing basis and makes an annual report to the Provost and Academic Senate.
 In this report, it recommends any modifications of policies or procedures regarding reviews it considers advisable.
 In addition, it consults with and advises the Provost on other aspects of reviews as requested.

-The membership of the Program Review Committee is comprised of six faculty members and four deans who are appointed by the President to one-year renewable terms.
+The membership of the Program Review Committee is comprised of six faculty members and four deans who are appointed by the President to two-year renewable terms.
 Members from the faculty are recommended by the Academic Senate after consultation with the Committee on Committees; deans are recommended by the Provost.
 Faculty should be drawn from the schools in which reviews will be conducted during the year of their service, or from the library if the library is to be reviewed.

 The Responsible University Official is the Chief Academic Officer.